obuyajr/obuyajr/README.md

 - 📫 How to reach me **felix37brock@gmail.com**

-- ⚡ Fun fact **KDB is the best midfielder to ever grace the EPL - zero debates
+- ⚡ Fun fact **KDB17 is the best midfielder to ever grace the EPL - zero debates

 <h3 align="left">Connect with me:</h3>
 <p align="left">